Beall Mansion History

 The Honorable Mr. Beall started his political career as an Alderman of the 4th ward.
 He became the head of the streets and alleys committee and spearheaded legislation to get the streets of Alton paved with brick.
 “He is considered the man who pulled Alton out of the mud by spearheading the paving of streets and roads throughout the city.” —Centennial History of madison County, Volume II, Published 1912, pg.852-855.

-Mr. Beall went on to become a four term major of Alton, Senator, and would be offered a cabinet position in the Roosevelt administration by his good friend, Theodore Roosevelt.
+Mr. Beall went on to become a four term major of Alton, IL State Senator, and would be offered a cabinet position by his good friend, Theodore Roosevelt.

 The BEALL MANSION was widely recognized for its architectural significance by the publications of the day.